Featured Group Activities

 Meme-Busters: Gender Myths Decoded

 Students challenge essentialist claims about gender (e.g., “men are natural leaders”) by using scientific research and sociological concepts to create counter-memes.
-This gallery-style activity invites critical engagement with popular discourse and teaches students how to contest pseudoscientific claims through visual creation.
+This tournament-style activity invites critical engagement with popular discourse and teaches students how to contest pseudoscientific claims through visual creation.

-Leadership Style Photo Runway
+Leadership Fashion Runway

 Time Travelers